R4j4n/Maximizing-Revenue-of-an-Online-Retail-Business/README.md

         if np.random.rand() <= conversion_rates[j]:
             X[i,j] = 1
 ```
-So if we apply Thompson Sampling to this reward matrix , the sampling must selec strategy 10 as we already know it has the highest conversion rate.
+So if we apply Thompson Sampling to this reward matrix, the sampling must select strategy 10 as we already know it has the highest conversion rate.
 In the implementation part we are also comapring Thompson with Random Strategy.